It’s about time we start celebrating vaginas

 After a few weeks of regular investigation into whether these new pieces of skin had disappeared, I plucked up the courage to talk to my mum about it.
 She said that everyone with a vagina has labia and that they come in all different shapes, sizes and colours.
 This reassured me a bit.
 Despite the motherly reassurance I still wondered if my vagina was normal, if it was ugly, how a future partner would react to it.

-These unrealistic bodies in porn, the lack of conversation about female pleasure, and also vagina jokes (focused on smell and labia) is what leads to women believing that their vagina is gross.
-No wonder some women are feeling the need to go as far as plastic surgery.
+These unrealistic bodies in porn, the lack of conversation about the pleasure of vagina owners, and also vagina jokes (focused on smell and labia) is what leads to those with vaginas believing that theirs is gross.
+No wonder some womxn are feeling the need to go as far as plastic surgery.
 In 2016, 45 per cent more labia plastic surgery procedures were carried out than in 2015, according to data gathered by the International Society of Aesthetic Plastic Surgery.
 This is extremely upsetting.

 Drunk on new year’s eve a few years ago, my friends and I somehow got onto the topic of vaginas.
 We realised that all of us were insecure about ours and so decided to show each other.
 It left me feeling empowered and more confident.
 All my friends had lovely but different vaginas and this reaffirmed how diverse vaginas can be.

-This can negatively impact on the pleasure and sex life of women.
+This can negatively impact on the pleasure and sex life of womxn and vagina owners.
 If they feel insecure about a man going down on them they might not be getting the stimulation they need.

 So, how can we make those with vaginas feel comfortable about them?

 Women/ vagina owners should talk about receiving head more amongst their friends.